aminya/patha/README.md

   </a>
 </p>

 > File paths library.
-All you need to work with paths.
-Drop-in replacement for Nodejs 'path'.
+All you need to work with paths. drop-in replacement for Nodejs 'path'.
+Tiny and tree-shakable.

 <!-- @import "[TOC]" {cmd="toc" depthFrom=1 depthTo=6 orderedList=false} -->